Are your trips only for professional photographers?

 Are these photo classes?

 No, these are not formal sitting in a room learning cameras or computer techniques.
-These are hands on, on location photo experiences.
-The professional photographers leading the voyage will give a demonstration of a particular subject or technique and then work with each participant to achieve the desired effect.
+These are hands on, on location experiences.
+The professional photographers leading the voyage may give a demonstration of a particular subject or technique and then work with each participant to achieve the desired effect.
 We will always be available to talk technique, and process.
 Having trouble with a downloading issue, camera setting, or approach to a subject we are there for you every step of the way.
+We believe the best way to learn photography is by doing it.
+We are there to offer advice whether you need technical or conceptual help.

 Do I need a passport?